Skip to main content

 What a Swept-connected website does instead

-Swept does not publish public website embeds or open APIs for marketing-site lead capture, so the practical pattern is hybrid: the site captures trade category, certification requirements, site conditions, and decision role into CRM or email first, then operations mirrors sold work into Swept manually.
+Swept does not publish public website embeds or open APIs for marketing-site request capture, so the practical pattern is hybrid: the site captures trade category, certification requirements, site conditions, and decision role into CRM or email first, then operations mirrors sold work into Swept manually.

 Native path